300-276-Great Vocals

 Writer/Composer: Bob Dylan

 As the female half of the Sonny and Cher Pop duo, she goes solo here and takes this Bob Dylan classic to new heights.
-No one expected that her fame would reach diva status within the next few years as she gave us a massive amount of hits, selling millions of records from the 1960s through the 2000s.
-She became a an extremely popular singer /actress / entetainer / TV star and her career lasted over 60 years.
+No one expected that her fame would reach diva status within the next few years as she gave us a massive amount of hits, selling millions of records from the 1960s and into the 2000s.
+She became an extremely popular singer / actress / entertainer / TV star with her career lasting over 50 years.
 Her low contralto voice is one you cannot ignore—she owns it and there’s no one like her.
-Some called her voice androgynous, others called it baroque Pop/Folk, but definitely unique.
-Some called this Rock…She has the pipes!…Wow… Impressive!
+Some called her voice androgynous, others called it baroque Pop / Folk, but definitely unique.
+Among her hits were Gypsie, Tramps and Thieves, Baby Don’t Go and Bang, Bang, My Baby Shot Me Dead.
+Some called this Rock…znd it was…She has the pipes for it!…Wow…Stunning and Impressive!

 299. THE BATTLE OF NEW ORLEANS (1959)